gvwilson/sensibleadventures/bookster/bookster.md

 "Safe from what?" someone asked.

 Vurt scowled.
-"If I knew, I wouldn't be standing here, would I?"
+"If I knew that I'd have brought enough for all of you."

-"Let's just keep our ideas to ourselves," the bosun said loudly, glaring at the crowd.
-"And thank your favorite saints that we got off with nothing worse than sprained ankles and broken crockery."
+"Let's not all go crazy at once," the bosun said loudly, glaring at the old man.
+"And let's just thank our favorite saints that we got off with nothing worse than sprained ankles and broken crockery."

 Erileine felt as though she was going to throw up again.
 Before she could speak, someone spun her around and pulled her into a hug.
 "Eri!